dreibh/subnetcalc/README.md

 ### FreeBSD

-For ready-to-install FreeBSD packages of SubNetCalc, it is included in the ports collection, see Index of /head/net/subnetcalc/!
+For ready-to-install FreeBSD packages of SubNetCalc, it is included in the ports collection, see [FreeBSD ports tree index of net/subnetcalc](https://cgit.freebsd.org/ports/tree/net/subnetcalc/)!

    pkg install subnetcalc